Which of the following is NOT one of the three standardized tests for OUI?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The breath test is not classified as one of the three standardized field sobriety tests (SFSTs) for operating under the influence (OUI).
-The three standardized tests recognized by the National Highway Traffic Safety Administration (NHTSA) specifically for assessing a driver’s level of impairment are the horizontal gaze nystagmus, the walk and turn, and the one leg stand tests.
+The breath test is not considered one of the three standardized field sobriety tests (SFSTs) for Operating Under the Influence (OUI).
+The three standardized tests recognized for evaluating a driver's impairment in the context of OUI enforcement are horizontal gaze nystagmus, walk and turn, and one leg stand.

 Subscribe